n-e-r-k/PhysicalSpotifyLibrary/Docs/DOCS.md

 <h2>Printing the Case</h2>

 The case prints in four seperate parts with a total print time totaling around 16ish hours (on an Ender3 Pro).
 The cartridges each take about an hour each to print (on an Ender3 Pro).
-The 3D design is made to use as little supports as possible.
+The 3D model is designed to use as little supports as possible.

 <h2>Assembly</h2>

-Assembly is done using stadard metric screws and your finished electronic harness.
+Assembly is done using standard metric screws and nuts. our finished electronic harness.

 <h2>Software</h2>
     <p>The software is built in python and running on top of Raspbian Linux in a light, terminal-only configuration.
 It reads cards using the pi-rc522 library.
 From there depending on the information stored the local {table databace}-Replace will ouput a code that the Spotipy library will ask spotify to play on specified device.
 While this is happening, the Raspberry Pi is also repeatedly checking to see if the [EJECT] button is pressed.
 If the button is being pressed, the pigpio library will control the servo to eject the disk. </p>